 - Working with international consortia to develop sustainable options for saving the Dead Sea

-- Developing a comprehensive analysis of all scenarios that have been proposed over the years for linking the Dead Sea to the Red Sea or to the Mediterranean Sea
+- Developing a comprehensive analysis of all scenarios that have been proposed in the past for linking the Dead Sea to the Red Sea or to the Mediterranean Sea

-- Arava Institute researchers were contracted by the World Bank to participate in a feasibility study of a Red Sea – Dead Sea conveyance.
+Arava Institute researchers were contracted by the World Bank to participate in a feasibility study of a Red Sea – Dead Sea conveyance.
 The Arava Institute conducted an environmental impact assessment of the proposed conveyance route on the ecology of the Arava valley.
-For more information about the World Bank’s feasibility study and the recent announcement by Israel, Palestine and Jordan to move forward with a pilot project pleaseclick here.

-- A pre-feasibility study, sponsored by Willner Bros.
+A pre-feasibility study, sponsored by Willner Bros.
 Ltd. and written by Arava Institute researchers provides a comprehensive summary of previous research done on the Mediterranean-Dead Sea conveyance.
 It describes four different potential Med-Dead solutions from a historical, economic, engineering, environmental and political perspective.
 The researchers highlight the potential for the Med-Dead conveyance to contribute to water security, energy security, and food security in the region, factors which have implications for regional cooperation between Israel, Jordan, and the Palestinian territories.
-A copy of the report can be found below.

 - A Future for the Dead Sea Basin: Water Culture among Israelis, Palestinians, and Jordanians.
 By Dr. Clive Lipchin.
 Found in: Hillel Shuval and Hassan Dweik (Eds.)
 Israel – Palestinian Water Issues – From Conflict to Cooperation.